Adam Kozłowiecki: Biography

+in the Jesuit College in Chyrów where he was later a monitor, and secondly in Poznań where he passed his school leaving exam.
+He was ordained priest on 24 June 1937 after completing his studies at Stara Wieś and the universities of Kraków and Lublin.
+His first vicariate was in the parish of Nowy Wiśnicz in Lesser Poland.

-Born in Huta Komorowska, Austria-Hungary (now part of Poland) into a noble family of Ostoja coat of arms, Kozłowiecki was ordained a Jesuit priest on 24 June 1937 after studying at the Zakład Naukowo-Wychowawczy Ojców Jezuitów w Chyrowie.
-In 1939 he and 24 confrères were arrested by the Gestapo in Kraków and sent to Auschwitz.
+In November 1939 he and 24 confrères were arrested by the Gestapo in Kraków and sent to Auschwitz.
 Six months later he was transferred to the Dachau concentration camp, where he remained until the end of the war.

-After his release, the Vicar General proposed that Kozłowiecki go to Northern Rhodesia, where the Polish Jesuits had a mission.
+After his liberation, Kozłowiecki was granted his own request, by the Father General of the Society of Jesus, to go to Northern Rhodesia, where Polish Jesuits already had a mission.
 He taught there for several years until being appointed Apostolic Administrator of the new Prefecture of Lusaka in 1950.
 As the mission grew, he was named Bishop and Vicar Apostolic on 11 September 1955.
 In 1959 he was appointed the first Metropolitan Archbishop of Lusaka.
 He resigned from the see in 1969 so that an African could be appointed Archbishop.

 He participated in all the sessions of the Second Vatican Council and in the first Synod of Bishops in 1967, and in the 1994 Special Assembly of the Synod of Bishops dedicated to Africa.
 After his resignation, he continued to serve as a missionary in Zambia.
 He was a member of the Congregation for the Evangelization of Peoples from 1970 to 1991.

 He was created a Cardinal by John Paul II in the consistory of 21 February 1998; he was Cardinal-Priest of the Titulus S. Andreae in Quirinali.
 Because he reached 80 before becoming Cardinal, he was not eligible to participate in the 2005 conclave.
 He died on 28 September 2007.

-The Cardinal received many recognitions, among them from President of Poland, Lech Kaczyński on 24 May 2007.
-The Adam Kozłowiecki Museum and Foundation, "Heart without Borders", was founded in his honor.
+The Cardinal received many recognitions, among them from President of Poland, Lech Kaczyński and a foundation and museum in his name.